thoughtspot/thoughtspot.github.io/_admin/ts-cloud/onboarding-email-settings.md

 3. Select **Save changes**.
 Alternatively, you can **Reset to default**.

-{% include note.html content="Changing these settings results in a service interruption for all users for approximately 2 minutes.
-To minimize disruption, consider making your changes during a scheduled maintenance window." %}

 {: id="signup"}
 ## Signup settings
 The "Sign up" button on ThoughtSpot's login page is customizable.
 You can use it to redirect users to a company-wide app directory or to an internal app request workflow, for example.